redpesk-core/afb-app-manager/doc/afm-user-daemon.md

     NCHAR: CMT | CHAR

-Here is a sample of configuration file for defining how to launch an application declared of types *application/x-executable*, *text/x-shellscript* and *text/html* in mode local:
+Here is a sample of configuration file for defining how to launch an application of types *application/x-executable*, *text/x-shellscript* and *text/html* in local mode:

     mode local